Direct entry to second year Chemistry MChem (Hons) 2019 entry

 Do I need to have studied this subject before?

-Students must have studied Chemistry at SQA Advanced Higher, GCE A-Level, IB or equivalent.
-Preference will be given to candidate offering strong science qualifications over and above the stated minimum requirements.
+Students must have studied Chemistry at SQA Advanced Higher, GCE A-Level, or equivalent.
+Preference may be given to candidates offering strong science qualifications.

 Faculty entry requirements